 A company cannot be registered under this Act by a name that is the same as another name appearing in the registrar’s index of company names.

 A company is formed by submitting its Memorandum and Articles of Association to the Companies House along with the registration fee.
 Every company has a Memorandum of Association, which contains the company name, registered office address and what the company does (its objects).
 The rules for the conduct of the company’s internal affairs are contained in its Articles of Association.
 There is a standard form for the articles (in the case of a company limited by shares known as Table A), but this may be modified.

-The minimum number of shareholders is one, the maximum number of shareholders is fifty in the case of a private company.
+The minimum number of shareholders is one and the maximum number of shareholders is fifty in the case of a private company.
 Corporate shareholders are allowed.
 Shares may be held jointly by two or more people.

 Certain information about company shareholders will be disclosed on public record.

 There is no statutory minimum or maximum capital for a private company.
-It is now possible to set up a company with only one member and for that member to have only one share, but this is exceptional.
-Share capital in usually 1,000 pounds or above.
+It is now possible to set up a company with only one member and for that member to have only one share, but this is the exception.
+Share capital in usually GBP 1,000 or above.

 DIRECTORS AND SECRETARY

 According to the Companies Act every company must have at least one Director who is a physical person of any nationality.
 Details about company directors are disclosed on public record.